LAStools/LAStools/bin/lasoverage_README.txt

   line ('-files_are_flightlines').
 It is also required that the scan angle field of each point is populated.

+  If the point source ID field of a LAS tile is not properly populated (but there are GPS time stamps) and each point has a scan angle, then you can use the '-recover_flightlines' flag that reconstructs the missing flightline information from gaps in the GPS time.

   The most important parameter is '-step n' that specifies the granularity with which the overage points are computed.
 It should be set to approximately 2 times the point spacing in